daormar/debasher/doc/design_doc_resident.md

 - The process always looks for the most recent checkpoint on startup; it does not distinguish "first time" from "recovery" by itself.
 Done, see the Startup sequence above.

-## 3. Message log: implemented; redesign decided on 2026-09-20, not yet implemented (`engine/debasher_runtime_lib.py`)
+## 3. Input log: DONE, implemented and tested (`engine/debasher_runtime_lib.py`)

-**Redesign decided (2026-09-20), not yet implemented.
-The rest of this point describes what is built today, which this block replaces.**
+The input log replaces an earlier design that logged a message only when the brain thread reached it.

-Why: what is built today logs a message only when the brain thread reaches it, so everything waiting in the inbound queue (which has no limit) is lost if the node crashes; a barrier round diverts the `DATA` of a pending port so that it never reaches `process_data`; and the log is one file per port and epoch, so the order across ports is lost on replay, and a message processed after the snapshot but before the round closes is logged in a segment that recovery skips.
-All four were verified with the real classes (see the Contract's conformance status).
+That design had four verified faults: everything waiting in the inbound queue (which has no limit) was lost if the node crashed; a barrier round diverted the `DATA` of a pending port so that it never reached `process_data`; the log was one file per port and epoch, so the order across ports was lost on replay; and a message processed after the snapshot but before the round closed was logged in a segment that recovery skipped.
+A fifth was found while implementing it: a node that crashed before closing its first epoch replayed nothing.
+All five were verified with the real classes and are fixed (see the Contract's conformance status).
+What follows is the design as built.

 - **One ordered input log per node.** The reader threads write each message to it when it arrives, in the same critical section (one lock) that puts the message on the inbound queue.
 The brain thread consumes